grz0zrg/wui/README.md

         // button text
         text: "",

-        // "toggle" or nothing for a non-toggle button
+        // can be "toggle", "dropdown" or nothing for a simple button
         type: "toggle",

         // a toggling group id, another button with the same toggling group id will be linked to this one and will be off when this one will be switched on